District Choice Overview

 School choice is currently defined as choosing to attend a school that is not a student’s zoned (or assigned) school.

-Over the past four years, the percentage of elementary school students attending a school other than their zoned school (in or out of region) has increased from 42% to 44% across the district.
-In the same time frame, the percentage of students attending their zoned school has decreased from 59% to 56%.
+Over the past four years, the percentage of elementary school students attending a school other than their zoned school (in or out of region) has decreased from 44% to 43% across the district.
+In the same time frame, the percentage of students attending their zoned school has increased from 56% to 57%.

-The percentage of elementary school students attending a school in their home region (zoned or non-zoned) has remained relatively the same at around 82%, while the percentage of students attending school out of region has also remained at 18%.
+The percentage of elementary school students attending a school in their home region (zoned or non-zoned) has stayed the same at 82%, while the percentage of students attending school out of region has also stayed the same at 18%.

 Elementary School Student Attendance Type Over Time